dcd-code/Mazee-Maze-Gen-and-Solver-/README.md

 - OpenCV   (pip install opencv-python)

 Maze is a program that generates and solves mazes.

+## You will only be able to connect to my database rarely.
+This is a project.
+You can still use this offline and there is no need to login.
+To do that run afterLogin.py instead of login.py.

 Availible Features:
 - Login page (Login and Sign Up availible)